Understanding V-Risk: Navigating the Complex Landscape of Value in AI

 In this post I explore what I explore what I broadly define as V-Risk (Value Risk), which I think is a critical and under-represented concept in general, especially for the alignment of artificial intelligence.

-🧠 V-risk (Value-risk): The potential for advanced AI systems to preserve safety and alignment mechanisms while nonetheless causing value erosion – subtle or systemic losses in what humanity actually values, or what humanity might value if it were wiser.
+🧠 V-risk (Value-risk): The potential for advanced AI systems to preserve safety and alignment mechanisms while nonetheless causing value erosion – subtle or systemic losses in what humanity values (which may end up very far from what humanity might value if wiser).

 An AI trained to optimise health might push society toward hyper-sanitised, low-risk, low-novelty environments that quell personal agency and curiosity – technically aligned, but deeply alien to human flourishing.